izikeros/Flex/README.md

   - image for article featured image (not `cover` or `featured_image`)
   - changes in styling

-Compare differences to in details: [compare this fork](https://github.com/alexandrevicenzi/Flex/compare/master...izikeros:master)
+Compare differences to original Flex in details: [compare this fork](https://github.com/alexandrevicenzi/Flex/compare/master...izikeros:master)
 ## Notes

 - If you have questions open an issue